davidchuen12/Group_22/README.md

 A 2D image should be shown like below:

 > First number indicates which number of table.
-> Second number is table size.
+> Second number inducates table size.
+> Third number is the number of occupied seat.
 ---
 > Program Start